shaurya174/PYTHON-LIBRARIES-AND-ITS-EXERCISES-RELATED-TO-DATA-SCIENCE-/README.md

 - 📝 **Hands-on exercises** to reinforce learning

 This file is part of a series of notebooks covering various Python libraries widely used in Data Science.
 Explore the rest of the repository for a comprehensive learning experience! 🚀

+### 2. SF Salaries Exercise (Jupyter Notebook)

+This Jupyter notebook is a practical exercise focused on analyzing salary data from the **San Francisco Salaries dataset**.
+It is designed to help you apply Data Science skills using popular Python libraries.There is also a csv file called salaries.csv The notebook includes:

+- 📊 **Data exploration** techniques to understand and clean the dataset
+- 🔎 **Analysis and insights** derived from salary data
+- 💡 **Practical exercises** to strengthen your data manipulation skills

+This file is part of a series of notebooks dedicated to Data Science libraries and practical applications.
+Check out the other notebooks in the repository for a more extensive learning experience! 🚀